Applethal/RSA/readme.md

 6- <del>Using Gauss' pivoting technique for matrix inversion is an effort of  $O(n^3)$, can I do better? </del> <del> Update: After learning a bit more on this topic, it would appear that using this algorithm is suitable for this application</del>.
 <del>Update 6/12/2025: Just learned that I don't need the entire B matrix.
 Using the LU factorization technique.
 There is way too much to improve in this area. </del>

+7- Given how portable this program is, maybe I should implement Branch-and-Bound to consider integer points in the space.

 # How to contribute

 Test this with as many LP models please.
 So far I gave it nothing but LPs from linear algebra/Operation research text books and internet forums.
 Be sure to report any issues if necessary.